graphprotocol/example-subgraphs/README.md

-# Example Subgraph
+# Example Subgraphs

-Examples to help you get started building subgraphs.
+A collection of subgraph examples to help developers get started with The Graph.
 Please see [the documentation](https://thegraph.com/docs) for more information.